India (Herodotus): Later developments

 As the western travellers went into the rest of the subcontinent through the original "India", the name was gradually extended to the inner regions.
 By the time of Alexander the Great, at least northern India up to the Ganges delta was known, the regions being referred to as Gangaridai (Ganges country) and Prasii/Prasioi (from Sanskrit prācya, the east), all included in "India".

-After Megasthenes, a Bactrian Greek that spent several years in the court of Magadha, south India was also known, referred to as Pandaia (Pandya country).
+After Megasthenes, a Bactrian Greek who spent several years in the court of Magadha, south India was also known, referred to as Pandaia (Pandya country).

 By the 3rd century BC, Eratosthenes recognised "India" as terminating in a peninsula (reflecting a first grasp of the geography of the Indian subcontinent).
 Eratosthenes was also the first Greek author to postulate an island Taprobane at the far south of India, later becoming a name of Sri Lanka.
 European knowledge of the geography of India did not become much better resolved until the end of Antiquity, and remained at this stage throughout the Middle Ages, only becoming more detailed with the beginning of the Age of Sail in the 15th century.